crysiss/holo-alfa/_posts/2019-09-18-how-often-should-you-look-at-your-shopify-store-stats.md

 ---
 title: 'How often should you look at your Shopify store’s stats?'
 date: 2019-09-18 11:29 +0300
+#part of Habits of the data-driven Shopify store owner
+#part one—data monitoring: frequency

 ---

-part of Habits of the data-driven Shopify store owner part one—data monitoring: frequency

 Being data-driven means you take your stats into account when making decisions.
 To do so, you have to review your analytics data often.